 I’ve been rereading Rachel Pollack’s run on Doom Patrol recently, and OMG I just never get tired of it.

-One of the main things I love, of course, is the lady in the picture above: Coagula, the world’s first transsexual lesbian superhero.
+One of the main things I love, of course, is the lady in the picture above: Coagula, the world’s first (and to date only) transsexual lesbian sex worker superhero.
 But the whole comic is full of wonderful little trans themes and in-jokes: Cliff Steele talks about his issues fitting into society (or not) as a human brain in a robot body in terms of passing, there’s a storyline featuring forces terrified of change fighting genderqueer mystical beings whose preferred pronoun is “hir,” and the Doom Patrol’s headquarters are haunted by ghosts called “Sexually Remaindered Spirits” (or “SRS” for short).

 Really, I wonder sometimes if the comic’s lack of commercial success and mixed (at best) critical reputation isn’t because it just wasn’t aimed at a cis audience.
 It’s really amazing that DC Comics (one of the “big two” comic publishers, for the non-comic-readers in the audience) was publishing something so fantastically trans almost 20 years ago.